-Over the past five years, I’ve signed up for — and completed — eight marathons, including scorchers where the sun beat down and the air was nearly 100 degrees to mild days running under clouds.
+Over the past ten years, I’ve signed up for and completed dozens of marathons, including scorchers where the sun beat down and the air was nearly 100 degrees to mild days running under clouds.

 Here are a dozen personal tips — some unorthodox, take them or leave them — on products and techniques that have helped me make it from the start line, through 26.2 miles, and on to the end.

-1. Wear big shoes
+1. Wear Big Shoes

 I wear shoes about 1/2 to one full size too large when I run.
 You can lace them tight enough to always feel like they fit fine.
 But the larger size allows your toes ample room to spread out and breathe.
 Your feet will swell after many miles on the run, so the extra room is needed.

-2. Lube the feet
+2. Lube The Feet

-3. Tape hot spots
+3. Tape Hot Spots

 Bring a small amount of duct tape or medical Leukotape along on the marathon.
 The moment you feel a hot spot developing on your foot, stop and apply the tape as a layer of protection.
 Put it on tight and smooth so as not to add bulk or cause another spot of friction.
 This is not a medical treatment, but it will keep the blister from getting worse.

 (Editor’s note: Some medical studies link the ingestion of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil), aspirin, and naproxen sodium (Aleve) during athletics to gastrointestinal issues and poor fluid transport in the body, which may lead to an increased risk of hyponatremia, dehydration, and at the extreme, kidney failure.
 Consult with a doctor before taking drugs for any event.)

-7. Tummy medicine
+7. Tummy Medicine

 But. . . if you eat too much (unlikely) or just have a mal gut while on the run (likely) you might consider packing Tums or another stomach medicine along.
 I usually stow some tummy pills in my shorts pocket for crunching on the run if things start to grumble down below.

-8. ‘Salt’ pills
+8. ‘Salt’ Pills

-9. Body lube
+9. Body Lube